hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/intro.md

 - Decoupled
 - Typed

-This scenario allows you to experience Tekton pipelines by allowing you to install Tekton on Kubernetes then defines a pipeline that builds, deploys and runs an example Node.js application.
+This scenario provides you to experience Tekton pipelines by allowing you to install Tekton on Kubernetes then define a pipeline that builds, deploys and runs an example Node.js application.

 You will learn: